bennylao/notebook/README.md

-# Syntax_Notes
+# Syntax

-This is a notebook for different programming languages syntax.
+This is a notebook for programming language syntax.